gsbcamargo/gsbcamargo/README.md

 - 🔜 Finishing some personal projects.
 - 🌱 I’m focused on the following path: how to be an effective and tech-savvy programmer.
 - 🏆 I'm very much in love with *solving problems*, regardless of the tool used.
-- 💭 I'm a fan of Python, Java, C#, Go and Rust, each one for a different reason.
+- 💭 I'm a fan of Python, Java and Rust, each one for a different reason.
 Now I'm trying to get used to Elixir and functional programming.
 - 💖 I do enjoy learning about new subjects and I also love to talk about interesting stuff.
 - 😄 Pronouns: he/ele/él.
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.